learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 JavaScript: the `if` statement, the `ternary` expression, and the `switch` statement.
 The `if` statement is the one you will use most often &mdash; in fact, you can _always_ construct your conditional code using `if`, `if...else`, or `if...else if...else`.
-It may not be the most efficient way to write the code, but you can always get it to work.
+It may not be the most efficient way to write the code, but you can't go wrong.

-As a rule of thumb, you may find it makes sense to start with `if` statements and, once that's working, consider refactoring to use a ternary or switch statement if they're better suited for what you need to do.
+As a rule of thumb, you may find it makes sense to start with `if` statements and, once you've got it working, consider refactoring to use a ternary or switch statement if they're better suited for what you need to do.

 ## Resources